corradodebari/wayflow_samples/basic_sqlcl_mcp_agent.md

 Assistant >>> TOTAL_SALES
 14041,43
 ```
-As you can see, a wrong query is executed, but finally the agent retrieves the write value.
-The list of tables is also get to start a reasoning on which table define the user query.
+As you can see, a wrong query is executed, but finally the agent retrieves the right value.
+The list of tables is also got to start a reasoning on which tables define the user query.

 ## Closing Remarks